 Battaglia’s career as a photographer wasn’t easy from the first beginning.
 Not until her 34 did she start to pick up a camera, and by the time she was in Milan, already a mother of three kids.
 Rachel Spence in Financial Times described how Battaglia encountered the theme of Mafia as following.
 “Discovering that supplying images with her copy boosted her wages, she applied herself to the craft.
 Although her signature images of murder scenes earn her regular comparison with the American photographer Weegee, it is telling that she names Diane Arbus – who revealed our own shadow selves in her freakish subjects – as her greatest inspiration.”
 (Rachel Spence.
 “Letizia Battaglia: Breaking the Code of Silence, Open Eye Gallery, Liverpool – review”.
 FT, February 26, 2014)

 She is without a doubt a great contemporary photographer, artist, journalist, and social activist.
-She won numbers of photo awards worldwide.
-Battaglia has been having exhibition with RonLangArt (with its former name: Metis_NL) for over a decade.
+She has won numerous photo awards worldwide.
+Battaglia has been represented by LANGart (previously Metis_NL) since 2003.